 Typically, our products are highly customized according to customer specifications, and therefore all products are made to order, thus keeping inventories of finished goods low.
 Final products are shipped directly to customers from the manufacturing sites in Helsinki and in Boulder, Colorado.

 Product life cycles range typically from 1 to 20+ years, with scheduled recalibrations and maintenance during that time.
 Recalibration and maintenance are performed at one of Vaisala’s four service centers or in many cases on site.
 At the end of the product life cycle, customers are instructed to follow the best available local practices for recycling electronic equipment, or to return products to Vaisala for recycling.
 Vaisala is required by the European Union Waste Electrical and Electronic Equipment (WEEE) Directive to finance the take-back, reuse, and recycling of products that are placed on the EU market.

-With the purpose of communicating our sustainability expectations better and ensuring a responsible supply chain from materials sourcing all the way to our distributors, Vaisala has a Supply Chain Sustainability Development program which is being further developed in 2016.
-The scheme is intended to be a long-term process for better identifying and managing risks and opportunities, aligning our supply chain partners' sustainability efforts with our own, and encouraging continuous development and closer collaboration through a constructive dialogue.
-The tools and resources of the program is part of continuous supply chain management and ESG-topics are brought up regularly with key suppliers.
+With the purpose of communicating our sustainability expectations better and ensuring a responsible supply chain from materials sourcing all the way to our distributors, Vaisala has integrated sustainable supply chain management into its sourcing strategy.
+The strategy emphasizes a longterm approach for better identifying and managing risks and opportunities, aligning our supply chain partners’ sustainability efforts with our own, and encouraging continuous development and closer collaboration through a constructive dialogue.
+Tools and resources are part of continuous supply chain management and ESG-topics are discussed and monitored regularly with key suppliers.